Contractor Insurance

 Problem: One of your employees is driving their car to transport tools to a job site.
 They get into an accident on the way, damaging both vehicles involved.

-Outcome: Your employee is found to be at fault for the accident.
-Your CGL policy may cover auto repairs for both vehicles under the non-owned automobile coverage, totalling $35,000.
+Outcome: CGL insurance may cover auto repairs for both vehicles under the non-owned automobile coverage.

 contractor tools coverage

-Problem: Your tools are stolen out of your truck parked at a job site.
+Problem: Your tools are stolen from your truck parked at a job site.
 You have a large contract with a new client the following day, making it necessary to rent tools until yours are replaced.

-Outcome: Your contractor tools policy may cover the costs of replacing the stolen tools and reimburse you for the rental expenses totalling $15,000.
+Outcome: Contractor tools insurance may cover the costs of replacing the stolen tools and reimburse you for the rental expenses.

 Frequently asked questions